mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 #### Win and Loss Notification

-- When a the player or computer's ships are all sunk a win game modal is show and a sound played to let the player know if they ahve won or lost.
+- When a the player or computer's ships are all sunk a win game modal is show and a sound played to let the player know if they have won or lost.
 - The player's score and high score are presented.
 - A New Game button is presented to allow the player to start a new game while maintining their name and score values.
 - User stories covered: 1, 13, 14, 15, 16